Piour/cozy-feeds/README.md

 # Changelog

+* v0.9.5
+  * add an icon to send to twitter
 * v0.9.4
   * open links in new window
   * more explicit icons to add a feed and to display link description